zhaonanq/zhaonanq.github.io/_pages/publications.md

 with Ruoxuan Xiong\*, Jizhou Liu, and Guido Imbens.
 Under Revision at _Journal of Business and Economic Statistics_ (2023).

 ### 4. [Computationally Efficient Estimation of Large Probit Models](https://arxiv.org/abs/2407.09371)
 with Patrick Ding, Guido Imbens, and Yinyu Ye.
-Under Review (2024).
+Major Revision at _Journal of Econometrics_ (2024).

 ## Operations Research, Machine Learning & AI